Carlos Batara – Immigration Lawyer header image

 There is also the possibility your effort to become a lawful permanent resident is rejected at your green card interview.

 The government may, at that point, decide to send your case to immigration court to face deportation charges.
-If this happens, you can renew your application in court proceedings.

 These cases are far too risky to handle on your own.
 You are strongly encouraged to seek the help of an immigration expert on deportation defense in such situations.